Conflict resolution: Counseling

-Culture-based
+Cultural issues

 Conflict resolution as both a professional practice and academic field is highly sensitive to cultural practices.
 In Western cultural contexts, such as Canada and the United States, successful conflict resolution usually involves fostering communication among disputants, problem solving, and drafting agreements that meet underlying needs.
 In these situations, conflict resolvers often talk about finding a mutually satisfying ("win-win") solution for everyone involved.

 In many non-Western cultural contexts, such as Afghanistan, Vietnam, and China, it is also important to find "win-win" solutions; however, the routes taken to find them may be very different.
 In these contexts, direct communication between disputants that explicitly addresses the issues at stake in the conflict can be perceived as very rude, making the conflict worse and delaying resolution.
 It can make sense to involve religious, tribal, or community leaders; communicate difficult truths through a third party; or make suggestions through stories.
 Intercultural conflicts are often the most difficult to resolve because the expectations of the disputants can be very different, and there is much occasion for misunderstanding.

-In a 2017 blog post on "the ocean model of civilization" for the British Academy, Nayef Al-Rodhan argued that greater transcultural understanding is critical for global security because it diminishes 'hierarchies' and alienation, and avoids dehumanization of the 'other'.

 In animals

 Conflict resolution has also been studied in non-humans, including dogs, cats, monkeys, snakes, elephants, and primates.
 Aggression is more common among relatives and within a group than between groups.
 Instead of creating distance between the individuals, primates tend to be more intimate in the period after an aggressive incident.
 These intimacies consist of grooming and various forms of body contact.
 Stress responses, including increased heart rates, usually decrease after these reconciliatory signals.
 Different types of primates, as well as many other species who live in groups, display different types of conciliatory behavior.
 Resolving conflicts that threaten the interaction between individuals in a group is necessary for survival, giving it a strong evolutionary value.
+A further focus of this is among species that have stable social units, individual relationships, and the potential for intragroup aggression that may disrupt beneficial relationships.
+The role of these reunions in negotiating relationships is examined along with the susceptibility of these relationships to partner value asymmetries and biological market effects.
 These findings contradict previous existing theories about the general function of aggression, i.e. creating space between individuals (first proposed by Konrad Lorenz), which seems to be more the case in conflicts between groups than it is within groups.

 In addition to research in primates, biologists are beginning to explore reconciliation in other animals.
 Until recently, the literature dealing with reconciliation in non-primates has consisted of anecdotal observations and very little quantitative data.
 Although peaceful post-conflict behavior had been documented going back to the 1960s, it was not until 1993 that Rowell made the first explicit mention of reconciliation in feral sheep.
 Reconciliation has since been documented in spotted hyenas, lions, bottlenose dolphins, dwarf mongoose, domestic goats, domestic dogs, and, recently, in red-necked wallabies.